 - 1. Place firelighters and a few smaller pieces of dry wood (kindling) among a small quantity of fuel in the combustion chamber. - 2.
-Fully open (pull out) Primary and Secondary air, the stove now has total primary and secondary air for start up. - 3.
-Using a long match light the firelighters and securely close door. - 4.
-Once the fire is established, open the door and add a full load of fuel (see weight table on page 7) Do Not Overload.
+Fully open (pull out) the Primary and Secondary air controls.
+The stove now has total primary and secondary air for start up. - 3.
+Using a long match light the firelighters and securely close the door. - 4.
+Once the fire is established, open the door and add a full load of fuel (see weight table on page7) Do Not Overload.
 Do not cover the tertiary air ports. - 5.
-Close fire door and adjust Primary air to about 80% open and the Secondary air 10% open. - 6.
+Close the fire door and adjust the Primary air to about 80% open and the Secondary air 10% open. - 6.
 Once the additional fuel is burning, adjust the amount of primary air entering the combustion chamber to your personal preference.